Traveling to Amsterdam? After visiting 5 times, here are my top Amsterdam travel tips to make your trip hassle-free.

 I am not sure about you but I really enjoy getting lost in new places.
 However, it is not so much fun when you get lost right before you need to catch a train (or bus in my case) to get out of Amsterdam.

-It is funny how I get lost in everyone.
+It is funny how often I get lost when I travel solo.
 Even with Google Maps, I would sometimes get confused about which direction of the tram I needed to get on in order to reach my destination in Amsterdam.
 But hey, that’s fun.

 23) Respect the locals and their city